humdrum-tools/humdrum-notation-plugin/topic/saving/index.md

 <span class="button" onclick="saveHumdrumText()">Save all Humdrum data</span>
 ```

+Compared to saving SVG images, the behavior of `svgHumdrumText()`
+is different.
+The function will merge all Humdrum data into a single
+multi-segment file called `humdrum.txt`.
+This file can then be split
+into separate Humdrum files by using the Humdrum Extras humsplit tool.

 {% comment %}
 	The following data is used to print some music in the header of this page.
 	The include file _includes/music-banner.html reads this data and creates